 After leaving the Senate in 1979, he headed the National Low-income Housing Coalition.
 In 1996, he became the first chairman of Alpha Phi Alpha's World Policy Council, a think tank whose purpose is to expand the fraternity's involvement in politics, and social and current policy to encompass international concerns.
 Brooke serves as the council's chairman emeritus and was honorary chairman at the Centennial Convention of Alpha Phi Alpha held in Washington, D.C., in 2006.
 On June 20, 2000, a newly constructed Edward W. Brooke Courthouse in Boston, was dedicated in his honor.
 He is the author of "The Challenge of Change" (1966).

 In September 2002, he was diagnosed with breast cancer and since then has assumed a national role in raising awareness of the disease among men.

-Brooke is a lawyer and a resident of Warrenton, Virginia.
-The father of two daughters and a son, Brooke lives in Miami with his second wife, Anne.
-His first wife, the mother of his daughters, was an Italian war bride.
+Brooke was a lawyer and a resident of Warrenton, Virginia.
+The father of two daughters and a son, Brooke lived in Miami with his second wife, Anne.

 Black Americans in Congress, 1870-1989.